 This will be your first non-mountainous day.
 (You won’t be in mountains again until your final day of this itinerary, in the Pyrenees, when you ride up to Roncesvalles.)
 However plenty of high hills exist on subsequent days to keep you in shape!
-Given that today’s ride is almost always flat, and if you are a strong rider, your could continue to Cahors in 85 kilometers (50) miles).
-However, given the two and three star sights on the route to Cahors, I have allocated two days in this itinerary.
+Given that today’s ride is almost always flat, your could continue to Cahors in 85 kilometers (50) miles).
+Given the two *** sights mentioned below on the route to Cahors, I have allocated two days in this itinerary.
+If you are a strong rider and not interested in the sights, you could combine these two days into one.

 This itinerary follows the historical route along the Célé River, with pastures and farmlands within a wide, limestone-walled valley.
 Your rate of descent will be less than one meter per kilometer!
 Many ancient pilgrims followed a different route, as does the GR65, through Carjac, and then over the hills to Cahors.
 That route was slightly higher, shadier, and possibly safer, which was and is important if you were/are walking in mid-summer, but it is dull and hilly.
-Or they followed the Lot River.
-The distance of all three routes is comparable.
-The smaller Célé river, however, is more friendly.
-Moreover, with only a short detour and a reservation, on the Célé route you can visit the cave of Pech Merle*** with 20,000 year-old paintings – its one of the very few prehistoric caves open to the public; and if your energy permits, with another detour you can visit the perched village of Saint-Cirq-Lapopie**.
+The distance of both routes is comparable.
+The Célé river, however, is much smaller and more friendly.
+Moreover, with only a short detour and a reservation, on the Célé route you can visit the cave of Pech Merle*** with 20,000 year-old paintings – its one of the very few prehistoric caves open to the public; and if your energy permits, with another detour you can visit the perched village of Saint-Cirq-Lapopie***.

 Cabrerets is a haf-way point, close by the Pech Merle cave (hours and directions can be found here, but if a good second choice would be in charming Marcilhac, 8 kilometers before.
 I do not provide a map for today as, after exiting Figeac, you simply follow along the north side of the Célé.